 The record points to no.

-In June 2007, federal prosecutors named CAIR as a participant in what the New York Sun
+In June 2007, federal prosecutors named CAIR as a participant in what the

 That came as no surprise to counterterrorism expert Steve Emerson, who has called CAIR “a radical fundamentalist front group for Hamas.”
 And Steven Pomerantz, the FBI’s former chief of counterterrorism, stated long before the feds named the group an unindicted co-conspirator, “CAIR, its leaders and its activities effectively give aid to international terrorist groups.”

 Another former FBI counterterrorism chief, John P. O’Neill Sr., died on 9/11 in the World Trade Center.
 His family has named CAIR in a lawsuit as having “been part of the criminal conspiracy of radical Islamic terrorism” responsible for the Sept.
 11 atrocities.